-Audit Committee The Audit Committee (a) is directly responsible for the appointment, compensation and oversight of a firm of independent registered accountants to audit the consolidated financial statements of the Company, (b) reviews and reports to the Board of Directors on the Company's annual financial statements and the independent accountants' report on such financial statements, (c) meets with the Company's senior financial officers, internal auditors and independent accountants to review audit plans and work regarding the Company's accounting, financial reporting and internal control systems and other non-audit services, and (d) confers quarterly with senior management, internal audit staff and the independent accountants to review quarterly financial results.
+Audit Committee The Audit Committee (a) is directly responsible for the appointment, compensation and oversight of a firm of independent registered accountants to audit the consolidated financial statements of the Company, (b) reviews and reports to the Board of Directors on the Company's annual financial statements and the independent accountants' report on such financial statements, (c) meets with the Company's senior financial officers, internal auditors and independent accountants to review audit plans and work regarding the Company's accounting, financial reporting and internal control systems and other non-audit services, and (d) confers quarterly with senior management, internal audit staff and the independent accountants to review quarterly financial results and major financial risk exposures, including compliance, legal and reputational matters.
 Each member of the Audit Committee is independent as defined under the listing standards of the New York Stock Exchange.
 The Committee conducts an annual self-evaluation that is shared with the Board.
-A copy of the Audit Committee Charter is available on the Company's Web site at ir.chemed.com/corporate-governance/highlights.
+A copy of the Audit Committee Charter is available on the Company's website at chemed.com/company/documents-charters.

 Compensation Committee The executive compensation program is administered by the Compensation Committee.
 The Compensation Committee makes recommendations to the Board of Directors concerning (a) base salary and annual cash incentive compensation for executives of the Company, (b) establishment of incentive compensation plans and programs generally, (c) adoption and administration of certain employee benefit plans and programs, (d) additional year-end contributions by the Company under the Chemed/Roto-Rooter Savings & Retirement Plan (as amended, supplemented or otherwise modified as of the date hereof, the "Retirement Plan"), and (e) non-employee director compensation.
-In addition, the Compensation Committee administers the 2010 Incentive Plan, the 2015 Incentive Plan, and the 2018 Incentive Plan (the "Stock Incentive Plans"), under which it reviews and approves the granting of stock, stock options and performance share units.
+In addition, the Compensation Committee administers the 2010 Incentive Plan, the 2015 Incentive Plan, the 2018 Incentive Plan, and the 2022 Incentive Plan (the "Stock Incentive Plans"), under which it reviews and approves the granting of stock, stock options and performance share units.
 The Compensation Committee determines annually whether to retain or terminate any compensation advisor, after considering specific independence factors.
 It is directly responsible for the appointment, compensation and oversight of such advisor.
 Each member of the Compensation Committee is independent as defined under the listing standards of the New York Stock Exchange.
 The Committee conducts an annual self-evaluation that is shared with the Board.
-A copy of the Compensation Committee Charter, as revised in 2018, is available on the Company's Web site at ir.chemed.com/corporate-governance/highlights.
+A copy of the Compensation Committee Charter, as revised in 2018, is available on the Company's website at chemed.com/company/documents-charters.

-Nominating Committee The Nominating Committee (a) recommends to the Board of Directors the candidates for election to the Board at each Annual Meeting of Stockholders of the Company, (b) recommends to the Board of Directors candidates for election by the Board to fill vacancies on the Board, (c) considers candidates submitted to the Nominating Committee by directors, officers, employees, stockholders and others, and (d) performs such other functions as may be assigned by the Board.
+Nominating Committee The Nominating Committee (a) recommends to the Board of Directors the candidates for election to the Board at each Annual Meeting of Stockholders of the Company, (b) recommends to the Board of Directors candidates for election by the Board to fill vacancies on the Board, (c) considers candidates submitted to the Nominating Committee by directors, officers, employees, stockholders and others, and (d) performs such other functions as may be assigned by the Board, including the review of political expenditures.
 The Nominating Committee Chair leads the annual Board evaluation and the self-evaluation of the Nominating Committee, which is shared with the Board.